artur-demenskiy/test-poc-frontend/TESTING_SUMMARY.md

 ## 🎯 What We've Accomplished

-We have successfully set up a comprehensive automated testing framework for the Todo React application following industry best practices.
+We have successfully set up a comprehensive automated testing framework for the Todo React application using **Cypress-only approach** for simplicity and efficiency.

 ## 🛠 Testing Stack